Taking The Pulse Of The Market

 This is another way to look at the post-election rally.
 The gold line is a simple trend line, and you can see the loss of momentum since the early days after the election.

 NYSE advance/declines have fallen off a cliff.
-They can certainly rebound quickly, but for the short term it's a negative.
+They can certainly rebound quickly, but for the short term, it's a negative.

 Market breadth has been waning since day 40 after the election.